GRACeFUL-project/GRACe/docker_dist/README.md

    by subversion.
 3. Follow [these](https://docs.docker.com/engine/getstarted/step_six/)
    instructions on how to push the image to dockerhub.
-4. Run the image using `docker run --rm eugraceful/grace-examples`.
+4. Run the image using `docker run -p 8081:8081 --rm eugraceful/grace-server`.